 The Goal of this project is to continue the development of approximately 27 miles of scenic parkways connecting parks and neighborhoods across the city with pedestrian and bicycle facilities.
 Funds have been allocated through the Vibrant Places and Spaces initiative to complete a Design and Implementation Plan for the northern half of the Grand Round parkway system and start implementation along key segments.

-The City has applied for federal grant funding through the 2016 Regional Solicitation for Transportation Projects for the trails along Johnson Parkway and Como Boulevard.
-Award announcements will be made by the Metropolitan Council in January 2017.
+The City was awarded federal grant funding through the 2016 Regional Solicitation for Transportation Projects for the trails along Johnson Parkway and Como Boulevard.

 Meetings regarding the Grand Round Design and Implementation Plan were completed in May 2016.